 Is your private import data actually public record?
 Check out our article Manifest Confidentiality: Do Import Records Affect Business?

-Any shipment hold issued by the CBP directly or on behalf of a PGA is a U.S. Customs Inspection Hold.
+Any shipment hold issued by CBP directly or on behalf of a partner government agency (PGA) is a U.S. Customs Inspection Hold.
 There are different types of holds based on what triggers them, but they all amount to the same thing.
-A shipment is prevented from leaving a ship or the port until further investigation by the CBP and port authorities.
+A shipment is prevented from leaving a ship or the port until further investigation by CBP and port authorities.

-The CBP uses a series of codes to identify the types of cargo being held, the status of a hold, who issued the hold, and more.
-A complete table of these disposition codes is available through the CBP as a pdf document.
+CBP uses a series of codes to identify the types of cargo being held, the status of a hold, who issued the hold, and more.
+A complete table of these disposition codes is available through CBP as a PDF document.

 Customs manifest holds and audits can cost import companies upwards of $5,000 in penalties for a single shipment.
 Simple mistakes can turn a profitable venture into a hopeless money pit.

-Work with experienced and Licensed Customs Brokers at USA Customs Clearance and invest in the future success of your business.
+Work with experienced and licensed customs brokers at USA Customs Clearance and invest in the future success of your business.
 Our brokerage services can help you avoid unnecessary and costly delays that could cost you thousands in lost revenue.
-Speak with one of our consultants 1-on-1 and get help with document completion, importer of record registration, and more.
+Speak with one of our consultants 1-on-1 and get help with document completion, HTS codes, and more.

 Add your first comment to this post